 4. Reconciling Accounts

-Balancing each account will be important.
+Balancing each account will be necessary.
 This is how you make sure all the transactions are accurate.
 You will print reconciliation and balance reports for the company managers.

 5. Writing Checks